Longstep Property Solutions

 While plenty of managers set two-night minimums and lose half the market, LPS leans into how Memphis actually works: one-night stays allowed, pet-friendly policies, and 45-minute average turnovers that unlock more bookable nights per month.

-The Revenue Gap: $13,260 Per Property, Per Year
+The Revenue Gap: $13,260 Per Property Over 14 Months

 What Actually Produces These Numbers